What Is Product Category Analysis And Why Is It Important?

 Customer intelligence – driven by category analytics – provides companies with rich data on buyer behavior, emerging trends and customer expectations – which can be used to deliver better interactions.

-Customers are craving for new, customized, personalized and pleasant experiences, and companies want to deliver them at any cost.
+Customers are craving new, customized, personalized, and pleasant experiences, and companies want to deliver them at any cost.